-A trendline can be built up of a few points on the chart that create a line basically.
+A trendline can be built up of a few points on the chart that create a line.

 Just looking at the trendlines will not help you as a beginner investor, you need to know why trendlines work and what they do.

-Here are my top 5 reasons why trendlines actually work:
+Here are my top 5 reasons why trendlines work:

-- Trenlines gather attention – A LOT of investors and traders respect trendlines that are created from basically nothing.
-When a trendlines is visible it is usually treated as a support or resistance.
-The fact that it’s visible is what’s creating all the attention around it, it’s a self fulfilling prophecy.
+- Trendlines gather attention – A LOT of investors and traders respect trendlines that are created from basically nothing.
+When a trendline is visible it is usually treated as a support or resistance.
+The fact that it’s visible is what’s creating all the attention around it, it’s a self-fulfilling prophecy.

-- Trenlines often gather contracts – Close to the important levels and inflections points that create trendlines are clustered with buy and sell contracts.
+- Trendlines often gather contracts – Close to the important levels and inflection points that create trendlines are clustered with buy and sell contracts.
 Why is this?
 This happens because trendlines are so popular and traders decide whether to buy or sell next to the important levels, hence the cluster of contracts.

-- Make it or break it points – Trendlines often create make it or break it points where it’s up to market participants to protect an area in the price or shoot right through it.
-Both aspects are predictive in nature where a break can signal a turning point in a trend and when a level is held it can signal that the trend is going to continue.
+- Make-it or break-it points – Trendlines often create make-it-or-break-it points where it’s up to market participants to protect an area in the price or shoot right through it.
+Both aspects are predictive where a break can signal a turning point in a trend and when a level is held it can signal that the trend is going to continue.

-- Trendlines create big break outs – It’s no surprise that trendlines create a lot of built up tension in the market together with contracts that are traded around these levels.
-Once a trendline is broker it can create a cascading effect where the market shoots in one direction and creates either a short-term trend or a long-term trend.
+- Trendlines create big breakouts – It’s no surprise that trendlines create a lot of built-up tension in the market together with contracts that are traded around these levels.
+Once a trendline is brokered it can create a cascading effect where the market shoots in one direction and creates either a short-term trend or a long-term trend.